sacredbanana/lab3d-sdl/README.md

 - Simple build
 ```
 cmake ..
-make
+cmake --build . --config Release
 ```

 - Build via Xcode (recommended if you want to properly customise the build for code signing etc):
 ```
 cmake -G Xcode ..
+cmake --build . --config Release
 ```
 Then open the project in Xcode and build it.

-The app `Kens-Labyrinth` will be copied to the build folder.
+The app `Kens-Labyrinth` will be copied to dist/macOS.
 You may move this to your Applications folder.

 ## Linux/UNIX